-The “generation” alive when Jesus ministered witnessed the events that he predicted leading up to the destruction of the Temple – Mark 13:28-31.
+The generation contemporary with Jesus witnessed the events that he predicted that culminated in the destruction of the Temple – Mark 13:28-31.

-In this next paragraph, Jesus provided a chronological key – the disciples would know the time of the Temple’s demise when they saw all “these things” coming to pass, and before “this generation” would reach its inevitable end.
-That was his definitive answer to the question – “when will these things come to pass?”
+Next, Jesus provided the chronological key – the disciples would know the time of the Temple’s demise when they saw all “these things” coming to pass, and before “this generation” reached its inevitable end.
+That was his definitive answer to the question, “when will these things come to pass?” – within one generation.

-His parable of the Budding Fig Tree represented the events that would culminate in the destruction of the Temple (“These things”).
-The new foliage sprouted by the “fig tree” would indicate the imminence of “summer.”
-When the disciples saw “these things” coming to pass, they would know that “it” was near.
+His parable of the Budding Fig Tree represented the events that culminated in the destruction of the Temple (“these things”).
+The new foliage sprouted by the “fig tree” indicated the imminence of “summer.”
+When the disciples saw “these things” coming to pass, then they would know that “it” was at hand.

-“These things” refers to the preceding events predicted by Jesus; the “birth pains,” persecution, the rise of “false prophets,” the proclamation of the gospel to all the nations, and the “abomination that desolates.”
+The term “these things” refers to the preceding events predicted by Jesus – the “birth pains,” persecution, the rise of “false prophets,” the proclamation of the gospel to all the nations, and the arrival of the “desolating abomination.”

-In the Gospel of Matthew, Jesus used the phrase “this generation” repeatedly for the generation of Jews that was contemporary with him, the same “generation” that rejected him.
+In Matthew’s gospel, Jesus used the phrase “this generation” repeatedly for the generation of Jews that was contemporary with him, the same “generation” that rejected him.
 For example:

-- (Matthew 23:32-36) – “Fill up then the measure of your fathers.
-You serpents, offspring of vipers, how shall you escape the judgment of hell?
-Therefore, behold, I send to you prophets, and wise men, and scribes: some of them you will kill and crucify; and some of them you will scourge in your synagogues, and persecute from city to city: that upon you may come all the righteous blood shed on the earth, from the blood of Abel the righteous unto the blood of Zachariah son of Barachiah, whom you slew between the sanctuary and the altar.
-Verily, I say unto you, All these things shall come upon THIS GENERATION.”
+- (Matthew 23:32-36) – “That upon you may come all the righteous blood shed on the earth, from the blood of Abel the righteous unto the blood of Zachariah son of Barachiah, whom you slew between the sanctuary and the altar.
+Verily I say unto you, All these things shall come upon this generation.”

-On the lips of Jesus, “this generation” echoed references from the Torah to the “generation” of Israel that disobeyed Yahweh, and consequently, was condemned to die in the Wilderness.
-The verbal allusion is deliberate, for the same consequences were about to befall the “generation” of Jews that had rejected Jesus:
+Moreover, “this generation” echoes references from the Torah to the “generation” of Israel that disobeyed Yahweh and consequently was condemned to die in the Wilderness.
+The verbal allusion is deliberate, for the same consequences were about to befall the “generation” of Jews that rejected Jesus:

 - (Numbers 32:13) – “And Yahweh’s anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation, that had done evil in the sight of Yahweh was consumed.”